Accommodation & Food Services · Carolina Beach, NC

 Has Hurricane Alley been cited for wage theft?

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against Hurricane Alley, resulting in $40,000 in back wages owed to 0 affected employee.
+The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against Hurricane Alley, resulting in $40,000 in back wages owed to an undisclosed number of workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

 What industry does Hurricane Alley operate in?